 A Reality Show with Substance

-Since our modern boat will get us to the various ports of call more quickly than Magellan’s ships, we will have time to do public outreach along the way.
+Since our modern vessel will get us to the various ports of call more quickly than Magellan’s ships, we will have time to do public outreach along the way.
 Community outreach and presentations to schools and civic groups in ports along the way will provide an avenue for promoting historical, educational, and public awareness of this important piece of world geographic history.

 Education & Research

 The Scale of Time, Nature & Human Life

 Sailors, journalists and researchers (with documented ‘blue water’ experience) will have an opportunity to join the crew on various underway legs between ports o’ call.
 Sponsors, educators and travelers who wish to can visit the crew and take part in outreach and festivities at the various ports.
 See a list of the ports and projected timeline on the Ports o’ Call page.